codilime/floodgate/README.md

    [command]

 Available Commands:
-  compare     Compare local resources' definitions with Spinnaker and show discrepancies help        Help about any command hydrate     Hydrate pipeline templates with configurations and preview the result inspect     Inspect resources' status on Spinnaker render      Render Jsonnet files synchronize Synchronize resources to Spinnaker
+  compare     Compare local resource's definitions with Spinnaker and show discrepancies help        Help about any command hydrate     Hydrate pipeline templates with configurations and preview the result inspect     Inspect resource's status on Spinnaker render      Render Jsonnet files synchronize Synchronize resources to Spinnaker